Many organisations struggle to provide transparency to cost of IT. Even though it sounds simple, there is a number of challenges like:

 Over the last years TBM has become almost a cross-standard to the taxonomy of how to deal with this.
 There are hundreds of organisations that now move into the three-layered structure of the TBM to get a comparable measure of the bill of IT.
 What is the process of the TBM when implemented?

 - The TBM model should be implemented as a single service across finance and architecture, as most of the IT-related information should be managed and updated in the EA repository.
 This is where tools like Next-Insight is useful as it offers the full TBM support and the EA support all as one solution.
-However, the implementation os such a tool needs to follow also the process perspective of what comparisons should be done, what processes should be supported, to allow the customer solution to add value to the organisation.
-Our recommendation is not to buy another point-tool, but simply start analysing the future processes and then rely on EA technology.
+However, the implementation of such a solution should be process-centric, what processes should be supported, to allow the customer solution to add value to the organisation.
+Our recommendation is not to buy another point-tool, but to integrate financial perspectives to strategy and planning.

 - Finally, the EA tool like Next-Insight is adjusted to provide the user screens for the intended processes.
 Once the solution is configured and set alive, the budget cycle will start as an ongoing process, relying on the master data from the information management system, typically, it is based on last year’s consumption providing input to the budgets and forecast numbers.
 The TBM is the model or taxonomy of this data crunching.